delalama/StringPool/Readme.md

 ```

 Have we change an immutable object?
-No, we have only changed the reference of the String object.
+No, we have only changed the reference of a variable.

 Why is this possible ?
-It's possible because the JVM has created 2 immutable literal strings
+It's possible because the JVM has created 2 immutable strings instances and 1 variable
 and 1 String object

-1 - "a"
+1 - "a" // instances

-2 - "b"
+2 - "b" // instances

-3 - string1
+3 - string1 // variable

-Instance "string1" has changed its reference from "a" reference to "b" reference.
+Variable "string1" has changed its reference from "a" to "b".

-So don't confuse String Objects with String literals.
+So don't confuse String variables with String instances.

 ```java